bhauman/figwheel-main/docs/docs/extra_mains.md

 ## Simple REPL focus switching

-A major question when you have more than one environment is "How do a get a REPL into my tests?"
+A major question when you have more than one environment is "How do I get a REPL into my tests?"

 The Figwheel REPL allows you to switch focus between environments